dstoffels/nexios/README.md

-# Nexios is a fetch wrapper that mimics the behavior of axios for server side use with Next.js
+# Nexios: an Axios clone for Next.js

-Nexios is a simple wrapper around the native `fetch` API designed to provide a more familiar API for making HTTP requests.
-It mimics the behavior of `axios` but is optimized for server-side usage with [Next.js](https://nextjs.org/).
+Nexios is a simple `fetch` wrapper designed to provide a more robust API for making HTTP requests.
+It mimics the behavior of `axios` but is designed for server-side integration with [Next.js](https://nextjs.org/).

 ## Installation